Chris-Slade/tagbar-markdown/README.md

 call dein#add('', {'on_ft' : 'markdown', 'if' : executable('php')})
 ```

-Please make sure **php** is in your `$PATH` and the `bin/mdctags` has execute permission.
+Please make sure **perl** is in your `$PATH` and the `bin/mdctags` has execute permission.

+The minimum supported version is Perl 5.10, but it might work with earlier versions.
+The only Perl dependencies are the core modules `Cwd` and `File::Spec`.

-execute ':MDAgenda' to insert content agenda in the current line.
+Execute ':MDAgenda' to insert content agenda in the current line.

 Enjoy :)